laurentj/slimerjs/docs/api/webpage.rst

         })
    })

-With the promise, it's better in term of code (not compatible with PhantomJS):
+With the promise_, it's better in term of code (not compatible with PhantomJS):

 .. code-block:: javascript